xcp-ng/xcp-ng-org/docs/troubleshooting/after-upgrade.md

 ***

-## I had some scripts/tools installed and after the upgrade all is gone!
-Help!
+## 💔 Missing scripts/tools after upgrade

 ### Cause

 XCP-ng ISO upgrade is a reinstall that saves only your XAPI database (Settings/VM Metadata).
 But it also creates a full backup of your previous XCP-ng/XenServer installation on a second partition, in most cases it's /dev/sda2.

 ### Solution

 To access the backup (with all your tools and modifications) just mount the backup partition (mostly /dev/sda2) and copy your data back.

 ***

-## After upgrading my XCP-ng host is unstable, network card freezes, kernel errors, etc.
+## 🐛 After upgrading my XCP-ng host is unstable, network card freezes, kernel errors, etc.

 ### Causes and Solutions